cloudedbats/cloudedbats/docs/setup_security.md

     # Allow ports.
 Select the ones you are planning to use.
     sudo ufw allow 22 # For SSH.
-    sudo ufw allow 80 # For HTTP.
-    sudo ufw allow 443 # For HTTPS. sudo ufw allow 873 # For Rsync.
+    sudo ufw allow 80 # For HTTP, RaspAP or Wurb with nginx. sudo ufw allow 8000 # For HTTP, Wurb default. sudo ufw allow 8080 # For HTTP, Alternativ for RaspAP if 80 is used for the Wurb. sudo ufw allow 443 # For HTTPS. sudo ufw allow 873 # For Rsync.